 Search Your House

 As soon as you realize your dog is missing, start by doing a thorough search of your house.
 You should ask family members and roommates about where and when they last saw your dog.
-Make sure to look under furniture, like beds and couches, as dogs often like to hide or nap in dark place.
+Make sure to look under furniture, like beds and couches, as dogs often like to hide or nap in dark places.
 Also look inside of closets, basements, garages, and around your property.
 Sometimes, your dog may follow you to places he doesn't belong and end up getting stuck in there.
 If you find your dog hiding in your house, you can lure your pup out using some of his favorite treats.

 Patrol the Neighborhood

+Community awareness is key, and people will help!
 Bring a recent photo of your dog with you and ask neighbors if they have seen your pup as you search the area.
 Also, ask them to keep an eye out for your dog and to contact you if they have any information on the whereabouts of your pet.
 Don’t be afraid to ask the community for help as well.
 You can cover a lot more ground if you have multiple people helping you search for your missing dog.

-Call Animal Hospitals and Local Organizations
+Contact Animal Hospitals and Local Organizations

 Create a Flyer

 Another fast way to get the word out about your search is to create a flyer for your missing pup.
 When making the flyer, you should include a large, eye-catching headline that reads “MISSING DOG”.
 Beneath this should be a clear photo of your dog and a detailed physical description that includes your pup's name, breed, color, sex, age, weight, and location last seen.
 It is also important to include the day your pup was lost, as this will let people know that they are currently lost.

 To avoid being tricked by pet-recovery scammers, leave off one or two identifying characteristics that you can ask the person who finds your dog to describe.
 Be sure to include your contact information as well as a second person’s contact number in case the person who finds your pet has trouble reaching you.